seyon99/Project-Factory/README.md

 # Project Factory

 ## About
-This web app was designed to allow CS/SE students share software side projects and find collaborators.
+This web app was designed to allow CS/SE students to share their software side projects and find collaborators.
 It was built using MongoDB, Express.js, React.js, and Node.js.

 ## Dependecies
   1. Node.js (app is tested to work for `v17.3.00`)